 With Kansas and the nation facing a critical shortage of rural physicians, the School of Medicine made a commitment to address this crucial need:

 - In 2007, the Office of Rural Medical Education was established.
 Our mission is to give students a comprehensive understanding of the opportunity to practice rewarding, high quality health care for rural Kansans, by fostering educational experiences in rural settings for students throughout their curriculum.

 - In 2011, KU opened a campus in Salina for students who want to practice rural medicine.
-With eight students, the Salina campus is the smallest four-year medical school in the country but has a curriculum identical to that of the school's other two campuses in Kansas City, Kan., and Wichita.
+With eight students admitted each year, the Salina campus is the smallest four-year medical school in the country but has a curriculum identical to that of the school's other two campuses in Kansas City, Kan., and Wichita.

 Photos by Michael Kennedy, M.D.